Symmetry of some noncommutative sphere algebras: Introduction

 It should be noted that the $4$-sphere $\Sg^4_q$ in~\cite{BonechiCT02} does appear as the invariant subalgebra of a coaction of the \textit{coalgebra} $\sA(\rSU_q(2))$ on~$\sA(\bS^7_q)$, but at the price of distorting its \textit{algebra} structure.
 This example does not gainsay our current no-go theorem.

+It is worth mentioning that uniqueness results are indeed available for the $C^*$-enveloping algebras.
+The work of Hong and Szymański \cite{HongS02} showed that the enveloping algebras $C(\bS^{2m+1}_q)$ of $\sA(\bS^{2m+1}_q)$, for $0 \leq q < 1$, are graph $C^*$-algebras, all isomorphic to one another; see also~\cite{DAndrea24b}.
+The $C^*$-enveloping algebras of the ``quaternionic'' algebras $\sO(\bS^{2m+1}_q)$ of~\cite{LandiPR06} were studied by Saurabh \cite{Saurabh17a, Saurabh17b}, who showed that, again for $0 \leq q < 1$, they are all isomorphic to the Vaksman--Soibelman $C^*$-algebra $C(\bS^{2m+1}_0)$, and consequently to each other.
+In particular, our non-isomorphism result does not transfer to the $C^*$-level.

+One more item of note: the Vaksman--Soibelman sphere algebras $\sA(\bS^{2m+1}_q)$, for fixed $m \in \bN$ and $0 \leq q < 1$, are non-isomorphic for different~$q$; this was shown by D'Andrea in~\cite{DAndrea24a}.
+Whether the same is true for the algebras $\sO(\bS^7_q)$ is still open.

 In Section~\ref{sec:the-setup} we briefly review the sphere algebras, giving their generators and relations.
-Section~\ref{sec:any-coaction} introduces a family of linear $*$-maps that should provide the coactions we seek.
-The following Section~\ref{ssc:coactions-on-VS} considers their existence (or~not) on the Vaksman--Soibelman algebras $\sA(\bS^{2m+1}_q)$.
+Section~\ref{sec:first-deg-coaction} introduces a family of linear $*$-maps that should provide the coactions we seek.
+The following Section~\ref{sec:coactions-on-VS} considers their existence (or~not) on the Vaksman--Soibelman algebras $\sA(\bS^{2m+1}_q)$.
 The final Section~\ref{sec:BL-reconsidered} poses the same question on the quaternionic $q$-sphere $\sO(\bS^7_q)$.
-The (few) coactions found come in families parametrized by $\bT = \set{\om \in \bC : |\om| = 1}$; disregarding this inessential parameter, for $\sO(\bS^7_q)$ we recover that of~\cite{BrainL12} and one other.
+The (few) coactions found come in families parametrized by $\bT = \set{\om \in \bC : |\om| = 1}$; disregarding this inessential parameter, for $\sO(\bS^7_q)$ we recover that of~\cite{BrainL12} and one~more.

-A small issue arises with the coaction-invariant subalgebra in the quaternionic case, with is identified in~\cite{BrainL12} as that of a $q$-deformed $4$-sphere.
-However, we find that the relations among the generators are somewhat different, as we show in Appendix~\ref{app:coalgebra-invariants}.
+A small issue arises with the coaction-invariant subalgebra in the quaternionic case, which is identified in~\cite{BrainL12} as that of a $q$-deformed $4$-sphere.
+However, we find that the relations among the generators are somewhat different to those of~\cite{BrainL12}, as we show in Appendix~\ref{app:coalgebra-invariants}.

+In Appendix~\ref{app:no-SUtwo-coaction}, the analysis of Section~\ref{sec:coactions-on-VS} is extended to show that a similar coaction of the commutative Hopf algebra $\sA(\rSU(2))$ on the Vaksman--Soibelman algebra $\sA(\bS^7_q)$ can also be ruled~out.

 One expects that a ``noncommutative sphere'' arising as an $\sA(\rSU_q(2))$-comodule would be labeled by the same parameter~$q$.
 But, mindful of experience \cite{LandiVS05} with Moyal-type noncommutative spheres $\bS_\theta^n$, this need not be assumed \textit{a~priori}.
 So we shall label the Vaksman--Soibelman spheres with $p$ instead, allowing for the possibility $p \neq q$.
-In any case, we take $q$ to be real and positive, in the range $0 < q < 1$, and likewise for~$p$.
+In this article, we take $q$ to be real and positive, in the range $0 < q < 1$ (except in Appendix~\ref{app:no-SUtwo-coaction}), and likewise for~$p$.